OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/GroupingObjectsUsingListsAndNestedForLoops.rst

 We can add any other fields or methods we want, but that ``draw()`` method *must* be implemented.

-However, by declaring that ``classs Rectangle implements Drawable``, now any and all programmers (or source code) that use the ``Rectangle`` class will know that it provide a ``draw()`` method, and that this method can be used the same way it can for any other drawable objects.
+However, by declaring that ``class Rectangle implements Drawable``, now any and all programmers (or source code) that use the ``Rectangle`` class will know that it provides a ``draw()`` method, and that this method can be used the same way it can for any other drawable objects.

 By itself, this can seem like something of an odd structure in a language.
-Couldn't a developer just remember to implement a that one method?
+Couldn't a developer just remember to implement that one method?
 In our example, probably.
 But interfaces provide a way for us to explicitly write these requirements down so we can share them, and also provides a mechanism for the compiler to check that we have included the required methods with